 Try thinking even bigger.
 Take twenty minutes on a Sunday evening to establish the priorities that will guide the upcoming week.
 These should be specific, actionable goals that you’re prepared to have accomplished by the time Friday rolls around.

-The CEO of Evernote assigns each weekday a theme based off of his main priorities.
+The CEO of Evernote assigns each weekday a theme based on his main priorities.
 For example, Mondays could be taking care of the business side of your small business, Tuesdays can be blocked off for weekly meetings, and Wednesdays can be reserved for marketing and any go-to-market efforts.
 Thursday’s priority could be family-time or beach-time.

 Planning your week around your priorities or goals rather than a simple to-do list will help organize your week in a way that integrates both your life goals and your work goals together—allowing it to co-exist!